designgawd/training/README.md

 Setting Up Gruntfile.js
 -----

 This file is named **Gruntfile.js** and is used to configure or define tasks and load Grunt plugins.
-The **package.json** file belongs in the root directory of your project, next to the Gruntfile , and should be committed with your project source.
+The **package.json** file belongs in the root directory of your project, next to the Gruntfile.js , and should be committed with your project source.

 You can use javascript throughout this file to support your tasks.
 Lets take a look at a basic Gruntfile.js ***grunt.initConfig*** setup.